Last Updated on October 28, 2023

 Blood Supply to navicular bone is by dorsalis pedis artery on dorsal aspect and medial plantar artery on plantar aspect.
-Anastomosis between dorsalis pedis and medial plantar arteries supply medial surface of tuberosity.
+Anastomosis between dorsalis pedis and medial plantar arteries supply the medial surface of the tuberosity.

 Navicular bone normally has a single center of ossification.
 It ossifies at age 3 in girls and 5 in boys and fuses at 13 years of age.

 An accessory navicular is a normal variant from which the tuberosity of the navicular develops from a secondary ossification center that fails to unite during childhood.
-The the accessory navicular ossifies around 8 years of age.
+The accessory navicular ossifies around 8 years of age.